 The Maryland Department of the Environment offers free and low-cost technical assistance programs that help businesses and other organizations go beyond regulatory compliance and adopt a proactive approach to environmental management.
 These programs focus on pollution prevention or P2 measures that reduce pollution at the source through process, equipment and material changes that reduce waste, energy and water usage.
 Click on each of these programs to learn more or contact Laura Armstrong, MDE Director, Sustainability Program at email@example.com 410-537-4119.

-Take advantage of a free, confidential assessment of your facility by engineers at the Maryland Manufacturing Extension Partnership.
-You’ll receive a report listing voluntary waste reduction, and energy and water conservation opportunities at your facility and an offer for further assistance in implementing them.
+Take advantage of a free, confidential assessment of your facility through an independent engineering consultant.
+You’ll receive a report listing energy, water and waste reduction opportunities at your facility and the information you need to move forward in implementing them.

-More than 55 Maryland manufacturers have partcipated in this valuable program that helps companies implement EMSs through workshops, assignments and on-site assistance.
+Sixty Maryland manufacturers have participated in this valuable program that helps companies implement EMSs through workshops, assignments and on-site assistance.

 Experts from the Maryland Manufacturing Extension Partnership will work with your company team to document, analyze, redesign, and plan specific activities to eliminate wasted energy, materials, and non-value adding activities throughout a selected product/process line.